Digital-physical testbed for ship autonomy studies in the Marine Cybernetics Laboratory basin: Infrastructure

 \subsection{Overview}

-The multi-layered infrastructure integrates digital simulations with physical testing environments to create a seamless, progressive workflow for developing and validating MASS algorithms.
-At the core of this setup is the C/S Fleet (see Table~\ref{tab:date_of_vessels}), originally developed for education and research projects at NTNU.
-These vessels form a key component of the laboratory testbed, serving as the primary physical platforms for real-world experimentation.

-To complement these physical assets, we have developed corresponding simulation environments for each vessel.
-These digital platforms support early-stage algorithm development and debugging, ranging from simple integration-test models to high-fidelity simulations with realistic hydrodynamic effects.
-Additionally, sensor-model simulations enable testing of algorithms that rely on complex sensor feedback.
-We also employ a digital twin environment in Unity, allowing us to visualize and analyze vessel behaviors and gain better insights.
+The multi-layered infrastructure integrates digital simulations with a physical testing environment to create a seamless, progressive workflow for developing and validating MASS algorithms.
+At the core of this setup is the C/S fleet (see Table~\ref{tab:date_of_vessels}), originally developed for education and research projects at NTNU.
+To complement these models, we have developed corresponding simulation environments for each vessel.
+These support early-stage algorithm development and debugging that range from simple models to higher-fidelity simulations with realistic waveloads.
+We employ a digital twin environment in Unity that allows us to visualize and analyze vessel behaviors and study implications of remote operation \citep{halvorsen2024combining}.
+These components form our design, verification, test, and validation pipeline, where algorithms are first studied in desktop simulations before being transferred to the marine laboratory for hardware-in-the-loop (HIL) simulations and physical testing on the model vessels.

-Taken together, these components form our design, verification, test, and validation pipeline.
-Algorithms are first iterated upon in simulation, where rapid testing reduces cost and risk, before being transferred to the physical model vessels in our laboratory basin.
-This progressive approach not only streamlines the overall testing process but also ensures that MASS algorithms are thoroughly verified and validated across increasing levels of realism and operational complexity prior to deployment in real maritime conditions.